-Fly with Qantas leaving from Brisbane, Melbourne, Adelaide or Sydney (there are four direct flights between Sydney and Nadi each week).
+Fly with Qantas leaving from Brisbane, Melbourne, Adelaide, Perth and Sydney.
 The flight time ranges from three to five hours, depending on your departure city.

 Australian passport holders do not require a visa to travel to Fiji for tourism purposes.
 Visas for stays of less than four months are issued on arrival, as long as you can show proof of a return ticket and accommodation.

 Nadi International Airport is located about 10 kilometres outside the city of Nadi on the island of Viti Levu.
 It’s 192 kilometres northwest of Fiji’s capital, Suva.
 Connect to a domestic flight or a boat transfer to one of Fiji’s many islands or drive 20 minutes to the resorts of Denarau Island.

 Possession of any quantity of an illegal drug could result in a prison sentence.
 It’s illegal to be inebriated at an airport or on a plane in Fiji.
 If in doubt, exercise caution.